kubestellar/kubestellar/docs/content/v0.20/architecture.md

 ### Binding Controller

-The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and creates for each of the latter a matching `Binding` object in the WDS.
+The Binding controller is responsible for watching workload objects and `BindingPolicy` objects, and maintains for each of the latter a matching `Binding` object in the WDS.
 A `Binding` object is mapped 1:1 to a `BindingPolicy` object and contains references to the concrete list of workload objects and references to the concrete list of destinations that were selected by the policy.